jasonmlehman/aws-cdk-demo/README.md

 ## Update repository

-> 1. Update app.py (with parameters relative to your pipeline.)
+> 1. Update app.py
-> 2. Add infra\pipeline_stack.py
+> 2. Add infra\pipeline_stack.py (You'll have to update parameters paritcular to your pipeline name, and be sure to update the context in cdk.json)
 > 4. Add infra\application-stage.py

-##  Deply CDK stack

-After you have done all that you should be good to go.
-If you run the following command it should deploy a pipeline to your Platform account and a couple Lambda functions to your deploy accounts.
+> 5. Add infra\lambda_stack.py
+> 6. Add infra\demo-asset\index.py

+## Deploy the pipeline to the platform account
+Note:  The pipeline name is the name of the pipeline construct.
+To view your construct simply type: **cdk ls** from the root of your repository.
+Be sure to use the correct profile for the Platform account.
-> 1.  cdk deploy cdk-demo-stack --profile cdk-demo-platform
+> 1. Run: **cdk deploy demo-pipeline-dev --profile cdk-demo-platform**

-## IDE setup
+## Quick tips

-If you're using visual studio code, just add the aws-toolkit, then add your local repository folder.

-# Done - Now you can modify the pipeline to do whatever you want
+> 1. Pipelines are self mutating so you only need to deploy the pipeline ONCE, all subsequent deployments get triggered when there is a commit to master.